Physics Joints

 Case 2: One Link Fixed

 In this second case, we will assume that the first link is fixed relative to the world.
-One way to achieve this is to just use the approach details in CASE 1, but set the body type of Link 1 to Kinematic.
+One way to achieve this is to just use the approach detailed in CASE 1, but set the body type of Link 1 to Kinematic.
 However, a slightly more efficient approach is to avoid creating a body for Link 1 and instead joint both Link 2 and Link 4 to the world:

-- The second revolute joint is added to Link 3, with its base property set to Link 2.
+• The 2nd revolute joint is added to Link 3, with its base property set to Link 2.

 Self-Collisions

-When two bodies are directly connected/jointed together with a joint, the two bodies will not collider with each other.
+When two bodies are directly connected / jointed together with a joint, the two bodies will not collider with each other.
 In many cases, this avoids the need to use physics layers in order to exclude the bodies from colliding with each other.
 However, in cases where you have a chain of joints involving 3 bodies/links, any links that are not directly connected by a joint may collide with each other.
 If you want to prevent an entire mechanism (such as a 6-axis robot) from colliding with itself, you should use physics layers.